 - In Iji, there is a secret device called the Null Driver, and when used, It causes the game to glitch out, and also destroys all enemies on screen.
 It disappears once you exit the game, as do the glitches.

 - In the Legacy of Kain timeline, because the past is essentially immutable and everything moves in a linear timeline, the only way to subvert that timeline is to introduce two instances of the same entity from different points in history to one-another — generally this role is fulfilled by the Soul Reaver blade, either as Kain's physical sword or as Raziel's ethereal wraith blade.
 Since the soul-eating aspect of the blade is in fact Raziel's spirit, Raziel, once he acquires the blade as a weapon, is a walking paradox, able to Screw Destiny with every action he takes - which is why everyone in the world wants him as a pawn.

 - What created the Chaos Heart black hole that threatens to consume the entire Multiverse in Super Paper Mario?
 Bowser and Princess Peach getting "married".
-Granted, Peach was being mind controlled and everyone (other than Bowser) agrees it didn't count, but apparently reality thought it was close enough and it was enough to start everything come crashing down.
+Granted, Peach was being mind controlled and everyone (other than Bowser and some of the fans) agrees it didn't count, but apparently reality thought it was close enough and it was enough to start everything come crashing down.

 - In the mythology of Suikoden, Sword (a being that could destroy anything) and Shield (an indestructible being) got into a fight.
 When Sword struck Shield, both shattered into 27 pieces, the True Runes.
 And the Big Bang.

 - The Elder Scrolls calls such events "Dragon Breaks", where the god of time, known by many names and guises, but most prominently as a dragon god "Akatosh", is tampered with.